MrHencke/MrHencke/README.md

-# Hello, world!
+# Hello, github!

 My name is Henrik and I'm a software engineering student based in Bergen, Norway.
-You can find me on <a href="https://www.linkedin.com/in/henrik-hammer/">LinkedIn</a>.
+You can find and connect with me on <a href="https://www.linkedin.com/in/henrik-hammer/">LinkedIn</a>.

 ## Technologies I work with